openhab/openhab-docs/configuration/persistence.md

 - `everyChange`: persist the Item state whenever its state has changed
 - `everyUpdate`: persist the Item state whenever its state has been updated, even if it did not change
 - `restoreOnStartup`: load and initialize the last persisted state of the Item on openHAB startup (if the Item state is undefined (`UNDEF`)).
+- `forecast`: check for persisted states with timestamps in the future and restore these states at the given time

+It is recommended to use different items for forecasted (i.e. future) values and historic data.
+As a result mixing `forecast` strategy with other strategies is not recommended (except `restoreOnStartup`).

 #### Cron Persistence Triggers